MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Problem Formulation

-Before proceeding, we provide some assumptions about our system model.
-We assume that training is conducted on a dataset $\mathcal{D}$ with $d$ data samples composing with feature space $\mathcal{X}$ (each sample containing all features) and a label set $\mathcal{Y}$.
-Additionally, $\mathcal{D}$ is horizontally partitioned among $n$ clients, indicated as $ \mathcal{X}_i=\mathcal{X}_j, \mathcal{Y}_i = \mathcal{Y}_j, \mathcal{I}_i\cap \mathcal{I}_j=\emptyset, \forall \mathcal{D}_i,\mathcal{D}_j, i\neq j, \notag $ where all clients share the same feature space and labels but differ in sample index space $\mathcal{I}$.
-For a reason in terms of versatility of FL system, we also consider $S\ (>2)$ servers to carry out clustering and secure aggregation via security tools, where clients send updates in secret-shared format, and malicious servers cannot reconstruct the secrets as long as {their number is $<S/2$.} We note that our focus here is the existence of malicious servers.
-In this research line~\cite{7958569,lehmkuhl2021muse}, secure computation is considered among multiple servers.
+For reasons that relate to the versatility of the FL system, we also consider $S\ (>2)$ servers to carry out clustering and aggregation (e.g., \texttt{FedAvg}).
+This allows us to protect from malicious servers who cannot reconstruct the secrets so long as their number is less than $S/2$ by using cryptographic tools, in which clients send updates in secret-shared format.
 We state that our Byzantine solution can also be executed by only one server.
 In this case, considering privacy, we have to assume that the server must be fully trusted or semi-honest.
-Due to page limit, we summarize frequently used notations in Table~\ref{tab:notations} (please see Appendix~\ref{sec:notation}).
+Note that our focus here is on the existence of malicious servers.
+In this research line~\cite{7958569,lehmkuhl2021muse}, secure computation is considered among multiple servers.
+Due to page limit, we summarize frequently used notations in Table~\ref{tab:notations} (see Appendix~\ref{sec:notation}).